Ancilla-train quantum algorithm for simulating non-Markovian open quantum systems: Ancilla-train representation of Gaussian environments

 We now show how the bath can be represented as a train of ancilla qubits sequentially interacting with the system.
 We first show that the bath can be represented as a train of harmonic oscillators sequentially interacting with the system, all initialized in the ground state.
+A bosonic construction for quantum collision models, similar to ours, was recently proposed in Ref.~\cite{lacroix2025making} for Gaussian baths with a hard UV--cutoff.
 Subsequently, we show that the probability for excitation to the 2nd excited state can be neglected, implying that the harmonic oscillators can be replaced by qubits {initialized in their $|0\rangle$ states}.

-First, we transform to the {interaction picture} with respect to {$H_B$\footnote{Specifically, the interaction picture Hamiltonian ${H}_{SB}(t)$ governs the evolution of ${\rho}^{\rm (I)}_{SB}(t)\coloneqq e^{iH_B t}\rho_{SB}(t)e^{-iH_B t}$.}}, introducing $ B(t)\coloneq e^{iH_{\rB} t}B e^{-iH_{\rB}t}$.
-Note that the reduced density matrices of $\mathcal S$ are identical in the interaction and Schrödinger pictures. {In the interaction picture,} when restricting to a single term in Eq.~\eqref{eq: H interaction}, the Hamiltonian of the combined system becomes
+First, we transform to the {interaction picture} with respect to {$H_{\rm B}$~\footnote{Specifically, the interaction picture Hamiltonian ${H}_{\rm SB}(t)$ governs the evolution of ${\rho}^{\rm (I)}_{\rm SB}(t)\coloneqq e^{iH_{\rm B} t}\rho_{\rm SB}(t)e^{-iH_{\rm B} t}$.}}, introducing $ B(t)\coloneq e^{iH_{\rB} t}B e^{-iH_{\rB}t}$.
+Note that the reduced density matrices of $\mathcal S$ are identical in the interaction and Schrödinger pictures. {In the interaction picture,} when restricting to a single term in Eq.~\eqref{eq: interaction multiple channels}, the Hamiltonian of the combined system becomes

 The observable $ B(t)$ can be viewed as a quantum generalization of a classical noise signal~\cite{gardiner_quantum_2004}; we henceforth refer to it as the {\it quantum noise signal} generated by the bath.